 Just asking this question can go a long way towards creating affinity with your store associates.
 And actually doing something about it?
 That’s a home run.

 People want to feel like their work matters, and investing in them demonstrates their value to you.
+Many retail communication problems can be avoided simply by asking this question.

 3. How is your relationship with your supervisor?